pipiscrew/timeline/health/gut.md

 we have to be more protective for our **gastrointestinal system**.

 Have in mind that garlic, antbiotics destroy the intestinal microflora (kill bad & good bacteria).
-They saying, that, when take 1 pill antibiotics, to recover as was, takes 6 months (while eating as should be).
-Thats why the **new ERA** doctors when prescribe antibiotics always prescribe probiotics as well (2 hours before or after the bomb).
+They saying, that, when take 1 pill antibiotic, to recover as was, takes 6 months.
+Thats why the **new ERA** doctors when prescribe antibiotics always add probiotics as well (2 hours before or after the bomb).

 **Probiotics** (green / animal) are the good bacteria that should be present in a healthy intestinal tract.